dobtco/wintersmith-knowledge-base/contents/articles/dobt_account/dashboard/signup_and_login.md

     **Note**: If you have a Screendoor account, sign in by [following the instructions here](../../screendoor/your_account/sign_in.html).
 </div>

-To view and edit your DOBT account, visit the [Sign In page](https://dashboard.dobt.co/sign_in).
+To access your DOBT account, visit the [Sign In page](https://dashboard.dobt.co/sign_in).
 You'll need the email address you signed up with, as well as the password you created.

 ### Resetting your password